I already told you the best vineyards in Douro Valley, but now you’d like to see more of the region.

 This way you will have a lighter meal served in the middle of the vineyards and probably with an amazing view.

 There are several properties that organise picnics in Douro Valley, but my favourite one (and most affordable as well!) is the picnic at Quinta do Tedo.
 The picnic basket includes local cheeses and charcuterie, homemade jam, marinated olives, fresh salad with organic veggies, traditional codfish cakes, bread, fruit (or a proper dessert, if you have a sweet tooth), orange juice and a bottle of wine.

 There are also two other picnics in Douro Valley that I tried:

 Both properties have “standard” and “premium” baskets, both require prior booking and both change the prices every single year, so make sure you get in contact with them in advance.
-The only one that allows direct online booking is Quinta do Têdo.

 Check a great viewpoint of the Douro Valley

 One of the things I like to include on our customised private tours is a visit to one of the best viewpoints in Douro Valley.
 There are several of them, but probably my favourite one is the viewpoint of São Leonardo da Galafura.
 It is absolutely stunning (as you can see on the picture above!), and, if possible, try to get there at sunset hours.